Quickly deployable solutions to everyday issues

-Standardisation provides a stable basis to set consistent quality and drive performance improvement.
-And it’s not just confined to manufacturing, it applies to…
+It provides a stable basis to set consistent quality and drive performance improvement and should apply to every value adding activity in your business.

 If your team have a different way of working each process, how can you drive consistent quality and increase productivity?

-For example, a client company assembling and despatching electrical goods had 4 technicians each with their own method of putting together the same product.
+For example, a client had 4 technicians each cutting and wiring up lamps but with their own method of creating the final product.
 The result was different wire lengths, wiring routes, assembly times and potentially different quality levels across the team.
 Part of our work with them was to develop a Standard Operating Procedure (SOP) to drive consistent methods, quality and timings across the team.